transformerlab/transformerlab-docs/blog/2026-03-26-runpod-no-gpu-needed/index.md

 Runpod is a GPU cloud provider that has become popular in the ML community because it's cost-effective, fast and easy to get started.
 You pay for what you use, and there are GPUs available on-demand ranging from RTX 4090s all the way up to H100s.
 For experimentation and one-off fine-tuning runs, it hits a sweet spot.

-By connecting Runpod to Transformer Lab you unlock infrastructure managmeent, environment configuration and experiment tracking through a simple, organized UI, so that you can focus on what matters to you.
+By connecting Runpod to Transformer Lab you unlock infrastructure management, environment configuration and experiment tracking through a simple, organized UI, so that you can focus on what matters to you.

 ---